top of page

 The Backdrop of Scarcity

-Nelly Cheboi’s story begins not in a world of potential, but of profound scarcity in Mogotio, a rural village in Kenya.
-Nelly grew up in abject poverty, often going to school barefoot and sometimes scavaging for food in garbage pits.
-At the age of nine, due to the immense hardship her single mother, Christine, faced raising four daughters, Nelly was forced to take on parental responsibilities for her younger sister.
+Nelly Cheboi’s story begins in a world of profound scarcity.
+Growing up in Mogotio, a rural village in Kenya, she faced abject poverty.
+Imagine going to school barefoot and scavenging for food in garbage pits!
+At just nine years old, Nelly took on parental responsibilities for her younger sister due to the immense hardship her single mother, Christine, faced while raising four daughters.

-Her childhood was defined by a harsh reality: watching her mother work tirelessly, often selling vegetables, just to afford school fees—a cycle that often led to Nelly being sent home due to non-payment.
-This poverty was not a lack of money; it was a systemic absence of opportunity.
+Her childhood was defined by a harsh reality.
+Nelly watched her mother work tirelessly, often selling vegetables just to afford school fees.
+This constant struggle led to Nelly being sent home due to non-payment.
+Poverty, in this case, wasn't just a lack of money; it was a systemic absence of opportunity.

 The Uphill Climb to Opportunity

-However, the scholarship did not erase the psychological and skill gaps caused by her background.
-While pursuing computer science, a course she fell in love with after initially struggling with chemistry, she was profoundly behind her American peers.
-She didn't know how to use a computer terminal, couldn't touch-type, and felt "insufficient" in class.
-After graduation, she had to practice typing for six months just to pass a coding interview, a humbling experience that sharply highlighted the digital divide.
+However, the scholarship didn’t erase the psychological and skill gaps caused by her background.
+While pursuing computer science—a course she fell in love with after initially struggling with chemistry—she felt profoundly behind her American peers.
+She didn’t know how to use a computer terminal, couldn’t touch-type, and often felt "insufficient" in class.
+After graduation, she practiced typing for six months just to pass a coding interview.
+Talk about a humbling experience!

 To survive and send money home, she worked campus jobs, including as a janitor, saving nearly 80% of her minimum-wage income.
 Her initial goal was singular and deeply personal: to retire her mother.
 With her savings, she managed to move her family out of their dilapidated home.

-The Bold Move (The First Iteration): Realizing that simply sending money home was a temporary solution, Nelly used her early savings to build a low-cost, sustainable primary school in her village called Zawadi Yetu in 2015.
-This was the first attempt to create a system where none existed, ensuring local control over educational access.
+Realizing that simply sending money home was a temporary solution, Nelly used her early savings to build a low-cost, sustainable primary school in her village called Zawadi Yetu in 2015.
+This was her first attempt to create a system where none existed, ensuring local control over educational access.

 The Moment of Disruption: TechLit Africa